ucl-contoso-chat/ucl-openai-search/evaluation/README.md

 python -m scripts red-teaming --scorer-path=scorer_definitions/offensive_comment_classifier.yaml --prompt-target="azureml"
 ```

 After running the script, the red teming result will be saved in the results folder.
-You can view the red teaming result in ``score.txt``.
+You can view the red teaming result in `score.txt` inside each run's folder.